cornerman/i3-easyfocus/README.md

                             - <location> based on their location (default)
-                            - <num> using the workspaces' numbers -f --font <font-name>  set font name, see `xlsfonts` for available fonts
+                            - <num> using the workspaces' numbers -f --font <font-name>  set font name, see `xlsfonts` for available fonts -k --keys <mode>       set the labeling keys to use, avy or alpha
+                            - "avy" (default) prefers home row
+                            - "alpha" orders alphabetically
 ```

 You can change the keybindings and the font in ```src/config.h```.